Sankalp22863/codesign-opt/llvm-project/clang/docs/Modules.rst

   @import std;

 The ``@import`` declaration above imports the entire contents of the ``std`` module (which would contain, e.g., the entire C or C++ standard library) and make its API available within the current translation unit.
-To import only part of a module, one may use dot syntax to specify a particular submodule, e.g.,
+To import only part of a module, one may use dot syntax to specific a particular submodule, e.g.,

 .. parsed-literal::